ouya/docs/content-review-guidelines.md

 * **Coming Soon**: The review team recommends that the main menu functions properly unless any features are explicitly labeled as `coming soon`.

 * **Controller**: The review team will reject any game where the controller input handling does not function properly.
 The review team recommends games use `OUYA-Everywhere` input.
-The review team requires that only controller images that represent `Cortex TV` devices are used in the game.
+The review team requires that only controller images that represent `Cortex` devices are used in the game.
 The review team recommends that the controller input handling follow [interface-guidelines](interface-guidelines.md#user-content-interface-guidelines).
-The review team recommends that games that use `OUYA-Everywhere` input should use the same axis/button layout on `Cortex TV` devices.
-The review team recommends that games that use `OUYA-Everywhere` should show button images using the `OUYA-Everywhere` API for `Cortex TV` devices.
+The review team recommends that games that use `OUYA-Everywhere` input should use the same axis/button layout on `Cortex` devices.
+The review team recommends that games that use `OUYA-Everywhere` should show button images using the `OUYA-Everywhere` API for `Cortex` devices.

-* **Corruption**: The review team recommends that the game state shouldn't be corrupted by powering off the `Cortex TV` device in the middle of the game.
+* **Corruption**: The review team recommends that the game state shouldn't be corrupted by powering off the `Cortex` device in the middle of the game.

-* **Devices**: The review team requires that if a user purchases an entitlement on one `Cortex TV` device, the same content should be unlocked on another `Cortex TV` devices.
-If the entitlement was purchased on `Cortex TV`, the same purchase should also be unlocked in the `OUYA` store, and vice-versa.
+* **Devices**: The review team requires that if a user purchases an entitlement on one `Cortex` device, the same content should be unlocked on another `Cortex` devices.
+If the entitlement was purchased on `Cortex`, the same purchase should also be unlocked in the `OUYA` store, and vice-versa.

 * **Endurance**: The review team will recommend fixes when issues are discovered by playing the game for an extended period of time.
 Issues like memory leaks could crash the game after playing for long periods.